jsc329/ammonitorwiki/09-schedule.md

     ‘AMMonitor@complete-sprite-213216.iam.gserviceaccount.com’.
 (COPY
     THIS SERVICE ACCOUNT NAME onto a Sticky Note or notebook for safekeeping – you will need it later on in Step 2.)
-In the “Role” dropdown menu, choose Project \> Owner.
+In the “Role” dropdown menu, choose Project &gt; Owner.
 Lastly, for “Key type”, make sure that the JSON option is selected.
 Your screen should look something like the one below (though be sure to choose a Service account name meaningful to you).
 When finished, click “Create”.

 <kbd>